oneapi-src/oneDPL/documentation/library_guide/parallel_api/parallel_range_algorithms.rst

 ---------------------

 `Views <https://en.cppreference.com/w/cpp/ranges/view>`_ are lightweight ranges typically used to describe data transformation pipelines.
-The C++20 standard defines two categories of standard range views: factories and adaptors.
-A range factory generates its data elements on access via an index or an iterator to the range.
+The C++20 standard defines two categories of standard range views, called *factories* and *adaptors*:

+* A range factory generates its data elements on access via an index or an iterator to the range.
-A range adaptor transforms its underlying data range(s) or view(s) into a new view with modified behavior.
+* A range adaptor transforms its underlying data range(s) or view(s) into a new view with modified behavior.

 The following C++ standard random access adaptors and factories can be used with the |onedpl_short|
 parallel range algorithms: